MrSpark2591/progressbar/README.md

 ## Color:
 You can pass any hex value of clour you want to use for progressbar

-## IntervalAnmation:(for option 1 pattern)
+## IntervalAnmation:
-Changing of width in time interval slow or fast you can configure using this property.
+Changing of width in time interval slow or fast you can configure using this property.(for option 1 & option 3 pattern)

 ## Height:
 height of progress bar depends on you to make it thin of fat...!!!(don't make it to thin that it's hard to be visible..:P)